2017 CISM World Football Cup

 The 2017 CISM World Football Cup is the 2nd edition of the CISM World Football Cup and take part in Muscat, capital of Oman.
 Oman the hosts won the tournament for the first time, defeating Qatar 4–1 in a penalty shoot-out after the final finished goalless following extra time.
-Syria came third and Egypt fourth, while defending champions Iraq did not qualify.
+Syria came third and Egypt fourth, while defending champions Iraq did not enter.